-Learn all about production management, including what it is, why it's important, careers, and how to get started.
+Learn about production management, including what it is, why it's important, careers, and how to get started.

 Production management aims to monitor and improve the efficiency of activities, materials, staff resources, and budgets to produce goods.
 Production outcomes vary according to the industry.
 A production manager ensures that manufacturing stays on schedule, within budget, and achieves the desired output goals.